 For our youth program, our program director and school officials coordinate the absence during the school day.
 Students may be subject to make-up work from the time missed and must adhere to school policy regarding absences.

-A: We typically select 20-25 Athens County leaders for our flagship program.
-Our youth program will likely follow similar parameters – with a special focus on equal numbers from representative school districts.
+Our youth program has a special focus on equal numbers from representative school districts.

-A: Recognizing that leadership comes in all shapes, sizes, ages, and experiences, each cohort is carefully selected to create a diverse, dynamic, and cohesive group through committee review.
-The cohort must attempt to foster an environment of authenticity, vulnerability, and safety to learn and grow.
-Therefore, consideration is given to age, gender, occupation, leadership experience/roles, place of residence, race, ethnicity, and nationality.
+Since the cohort must attempt to foster an environment of authenticity, vulnerability, and bravery to learn and grow consideration is given to age, gender, occupation, leadership experience/roles, place of residence, race, ethnicity, and nationality.

-Flagship programming will take place from 9 a.m. to 5 p.m. on the below dates, unless otherwise noted.
+Flagship programming will take place from 9 a.m. to 4:30 p.m. on the below dates, unless otherwise noted.
 Sessions will take place throughout Athens County as noted and include on-site visits and tours, speakers, case studies and discussions, and group activities.
 Attendance is required at all sessions and all activities within session.

 Dates | Theme | Location 1 | Location 2 |